-As for other fire-staring tips, it’s also a good idea to bring along some kindling.
+As for other fire-staring tips, it’s also a good idea to bring along some kindling and have the best fire pit.
 Dry wood will work best for keeping a fire going, but sometimes you will need some dry brush to get the fire started.
 Newspaper, birch bark, and dried leaves, grass, and pinecones can all be tossed into a fire pit to get a fire started or to keep one going.

 Try to Relax

 Whether you are camping a mile from home or states away, remember that your camping trip is supposed to be a relaxing and fun event.
 Use this time to reconnect with family, friends, or just yourself and nature.
 And… if you get bored, try out some cool camping activities to keep everyone engaged and excited.
 All in all, try to use this time to unwind and get away from it all.
 Leave your phone turned off and tune into nature.
 They call it the great outdoors for a reason, so try to have fun!